Principles for repeal and re-enactment of a law:

 Principles of interpretation is an ebook, written for beginners and expert alike for those interested in law.
 Reading laws i.e. bare legislation itself can be tedious.
 In law an ‘and’ is not always an ‘and’ but can be an ‘or’.
 ‘Shall’ can be read as ‘may be’ or ‘vice versa or a ‘must be’, depending upon the context.
 There are many other problems as to how to read a particular text.
 Reading any text can bring about two meanings, a narrow meaning or a liberal meaning.
 How to decide when to give liberal meaning and when to give narrow meaning.
 All such principles are discussed in the ebook.

 The book cites precedents and mostly, live source of the judgement relied upon.
-A must for a beginner, a practising lawyer and a student alike.
+A must have book for a beginner, a practising lawyer and a student alike.

 About Principles of Interpretation: